AnnieMo-ZY/CS85-Ai-Guided-Financial-Trading/README.md

 ***Tutor: Ling Qi***

-1: Codes for finding the trading pattern and trading events are in each member's folder
+1: Codes for finding the trading patterns and trading events are under each member's folder

 James Wang - MACD （Columns: dir_change, two_peaks)